speardragon/speardragon.github.io/_posts/System/HCI/[HCI] 3. Human 2.md

 ![image-20220909215413187](https://raw.githubusercontent.com/speardragon/save-image-repo/main/img/image-20220909215413187.png)

-> If a card has a vowel on one side, it has an even number on the other
+> If a card has a vowel(모음) on one side, it has an even number on the other

 Is this true?